 I don’t think you approach it any differently as a talent or as a performer.
 You are out there to do your best and be the best you can be no matter where you are.
 If you are in the middle of a match and that thing is flowing well, whether it’s the main event or mid-card, or you’re just out there to do a job, do it to the best of your ability.
 But when I was in WCW, there was a major change happening in the company because they brought in Hogan, Savage, Beefcake, Honky Tonk Man, they were bringing in all this talent that they had taken from Vince.

 It was obvious that the company was heading in a different direction, and that it was appealing to a more worldwide crowd than a regional one.
-While that may have been good for the company, it wasn’t good for those of us that were there before those guys came in from the WWF; at that point, we were put on the backburner.
+While that may have been good for the company, it wasn’t good for those of us that were there before those guys came in from the WWF.

-Patriotism has always seemed to be used because it is relatable to audiences.
-Do you think how it’s booked in today’s wrestling is crucial & would you change anything at all?
+Do you think how patriotism is booked in today’s wrestling is crucial & would you change anything at all?

-It eventually ended when my orthopedic surgeon and I had a conference call with Vince and JR, and it was decided for the betterment of my health for me to take time off, have the surgery that I needed to have, and Vince said, “Del, you have got to get healthy.
+It eventually ended when my orthopedic surgeon and I had a conference call with Vince and JR. It was decided for the betterment of my health for me to take time off.
+To go and have the surgery that I needed to have.
+Vince said, “Del, you have got to get healthy.
 Take the time you need to have the surgery.
 Take the time you need to rehab and get healthy and then you can come back.
 I will use you full-time if you want to work full-time or I’ll use you on a limited basis, whatever works best for you.
 I will be willing to work with you to accommodate you.”

-What does the balance of 2015 and beyond have in store for Del Wilkes and was there anything you would like to encourage, share, inform or promote?
+What does the balance of 2015 and beyond have in store for The Patriot Del Wilkes?
+Was there anything you would like to encourage, share, inform, or promote?

 I’ve been clean, so my life has been good.
-It wasn’t until a couple of years ago that I had reached out, or maybe the wrestling business reached out to me, and I’ve had the opportunity to start making some personal appearances.
+It wasn’t until a couple of years ago that I had reached out.
+Maybe the wrestling business reached out to me?
+I’ve had the opportunity to start making some personal appearances.
 To get more involved in the business in that capacity.
-To take part in a documentary on my life, my career that has opened up doors for me to make more personal appearances and get back out there in front of the fans.
+To take part in a documentary on my life, my career that has opened up doors for me.
+I am able to make more personal appearances and to get back out there in front of the fans.
 I can see that continuing to get even better.

 There are several things.
 First I want to give a heartfelt thanks to wrestling fans everywhere.
 They are the ones that made my career, more than anyone.
 I worked in this business because without them wanting to see wrestling, there would be no wrestling.
 Without them taking their hard-earned money to buy tickets and watch the pay per views there wouldn’t be any of us.
 So I am very thankful to them.
 They are very loyal people.
-I get to see fans today when I get to do personal appearances, and it’s amazing how much they remember careers and certain matches, in certain cities, certain pay per views and certain angles, so they are loyal people.
+I get to see fans today when I get to do personal appearances.
+It’s amazing how much they remember careers and certain matches.
+In certain cities, certain pay per views and certain angles, so they are loyal people.
 I do appreciate them from the bottom of my heart.

 Fans can follow me on Facebook Del The Patriot Wilkes and then there is just Del Wilkes.
-Also, on twitter @DelWilkes and of course we just established a website and set it up, we’re still putting the finishing touches on it, where people will be able to go on it and purchase the DVD, the documentary, at www.delthepatriotwilkes.com.
+Also, on twitter @DelWilkes and of course we just established a website and set it up.
+We’re still putting the finishing touches on it.
+People will be able to go on it and purchase the DVD, the documentary, at www.delthepatriotwilkes.com.